Search

 • You have a good work ethic.

-If you’re wondering how to become a CNC machinist, how long CNC machinist training is and how to become a certified CNC operator, read on for answers.
+Wondering how to become a CNC machinist?
+Keep reading to learn more about this career path, how long CNC machinist training is and how to become a certified CNC operator.

 How Long Is CNC Machinist Training?

 CNC machinist training times can vary.
-Some machinists may be able to get apprenticeships, where they can learn on the job.
+Some machinists may be able to get apprenticeships, in which they can learn on the job.

 Other CNC machinists opt for formal training.
-Universal Technical Institute’s CNC Machining Technology program taught at NASCAR Technical Institute is 36 weeks and provides graduates with a diploma.
-They receive hands-on training in a safe and supportive environment to learn CNC machinist skills, like setting up and operating CNC machines, monitoring the speed and feed of machines, and smoothing surfaces of parts and products.
+UTI’s CNC Machining Technology program, taught at the NASCAR Technical Institute campus in Mooresville, North Carolina, is 36 weeks and provides graduates with a diploma.
+We offer hands-on training in a safe and supportive environment, providing the opportunity for students to learn CNC machinist skills—like setting up and operating CNC machines, monitoring the speed and feed of machines and smoothing the surfaces of parts and products.

-If you’re wondering how to get CNC certified, that can vary.
+If you’re wondering how to get CNC certified, that answer can vary depending on your professional goals.
 There are voluntary CNC machinist certifications, such as the National Institute for Metalworking Skills’ Certified CNC Lathe Programming Setup & Operations certification.
 Certifications, as well as formal training at a reputable school, may help candidates be more desirable to CNC machinist employers.

 What Is CNC Machinist Training Like?